essdot/batch-example/README.md

 # Batch

-This class batches updates, then executes them using `requestAnimationFrame`.
+This class batches jobs, then executes them using `requestAnimationFrame`.
 If `requestAnimationFrame` is not available, `setTimeout` will be used instead, with a 60fps timeout.
 When the frame occurs, all queued jobs will be executed in order.

 Optionally, the constructor can be passed a `sync` argument, representing a custom sync function to be used instead of `requestAnimationFrame`.